DylanMeeus/springboot_jwt_blog/_posts/2016-03-29-build-a-cross-platform-mobile-app-with-xamarin.markdown

 ### Sign Up

-In our last topic, let's allow users to signup for a CloudCakes account.
+In our last topic on Xamarin authentication, let's allow users to signup for a CloudCakes account.
 Here, we will utilize the `dbconnections/signup` Auth0 API endpoint and pass the credentials the user will authenticate with.
 Let's see the implementation in code:

 ```